For more anti-racism resources, check out our guide, Racial Justice Is Reproductive Justice.

 Activists call for government institutions to prioritize needs over profits, divest financial resources from the racially biased prison system, and invest in historically marginalized communities.
 These investments could look like fully funded and staffed public schools, mental health services, employment programs, and access to basic necessities like food and housing.

 “We want there to be dramatically fewer people arrested.
-But when people are arrested and prosecuted, they should be released on the least restrictive conditions reasonably necessary,” said Karakatsanis.
+But when people are arrested and prosecuted, they should be released on the least restrictive conditions reasonably necessary,” Karakatsanis said.
 “In most cases that’s being released on their own recognizance, maybe with some help to get back to court like a phone or text message reminder of their court date, or child care, or help getting to court.”

 Cash bail inflicts trauma, deepens economic insecurity, and tears apart families.
-All individuals have the right to be presumed innocent until proven guilty and expect equal protection from our laws—that is supposed to be the foundation of American democracy.
+All individuals have the right to be presumed innocent until proven guilty and expect equal protection from our laws—that is supposed to be the foundation of U.S. democracy.
 Ending cash bail is one clear-cut way to bring our criminal justice system closer to lining up with our Constitution’s promises.